Check out these 25 Magnificent Art Collections at Historic Hotels Across the USA

 Hotel Captain Cook (1965) Anchorage, Alaska

-Upon arrival at the Hotel Captain Cook in Anchorage, Alaska, guests and patrons alike are greeted by inviting and historical décor illustrating the voyages of British explorer and cartographer Captain James Cook.
+Upon arrival at the in Anchorage, Alaska, guests and patrons alike are greeted by inviting and historical décor illustrating the voyages of British explorer and cartographer Captain James Cook.
 Three of these major voyages took him around the southern tips of Africa and South America, to Easter Island and, on his final voyage, along Alaska's majestic coastline.

 In June of 1778, while looking for a northwest passage to Hudson Bay, he and his crew on the HMS Resolution dropped anchor in Turnagain Arm, right within sight of the spot where the Hotel Captain Cook stands today.